Do you have 1 or more toothbrushes in your bathroom that look messy and are always in the way?

 A convenient and hygienic solution the whole system is manually operated and no power is needed.

-Sticking to the wall thanks to provided 3M adhesive tape, this is perhaps one of the weaknesses of this product.
+This becomes a wall mounted toothbrush holder when you use the 3M adhesive tape provided.
+This is perhaps one of the weaknesses of this product.
 It may not stick that well to all surfaces, something like tile is best but over time may loosen due to pressure on the adhesive tape.

 With a wall mounted design brushes and the toothpaste can be lifted off worktop and shelf surfaces to free up space and offer a potentially neater organisation option.